-There were 1842 properties advertised for rent in the state over the weekend of 11-12 April 2015.
+We identified 393 properties advertised for rent in the North West over the weekend of 11-12 April 2015, from 1842 across Tasmania.

 Of these, only a small proportion were affordable for people who depend on Centrelink payments as their main source of income.